 Using Activation Lock for Apple devices

-Activation Lock makes it difficult for someone else to use or sell an iPhone, iPod touch, iPad, Mac, or Apple Watch.
-Managing Activation Lock lets your organization benefit from its theft-deterrent functionality while simultaneously providing you the ability to turn off Activation Lock from devices your organization owns.
+Activation Lock makes it difficult for someone else to use or sell an iPhone, iPod touch, iPad, Mac or Apple Watch.
+Managing Activation Lock with a mobile device management (MDM) solution lets your organisation benefit from its theft-deterrent functionality while simultaneously providing you the ability to turn off Activation Lock from devices your organisation owns.

 Depending on the device, you can choose to enable or allow Activation Lock.
 Enabling Activation Lock means the MDM solution (not the user) contacts Apple servers to lock or unlock the device.
 In contrast, allowing Activation Lock lets users lock devices you own with their iCloud account.
-Some MDM solutions support both allowing Activation Lock and directly enabling it; in the case where both are attempted to be used, the first Activation Lock event that enables Activation Lock takes precedence.
+Some MDM solutions support both allowing Activation Lock and directly enabling it; if an attempt is made to use both, the first Activation Lock event that enables Activation Lock takes precedence.

 Enabling Activation Lock on iPhone or iPad